sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | cert-file  |      |
 -------------|------
 description  | Path to the primary backend certificate file.
-Specifies a fallback SSL/TLS certificate if the flag `dashboard-cert-file` is not used.
+Specifies a fallback SSL/TLS certificate if the `dashboard-cert-file` configuration option is not used.
 This certificate secures communications between the Sensu web UI and end user web browsers, as well as communication between sensuctl and the Sensu API.
 Sensu supports certificate bundles (or chains) as long as the server (or leaf) certificate is the *first* certificate in the bundle. type         | String default      | `""` environment variable | `SENSU_BACKEND_CERT_FILE`